spradha1/CST/README.md

 # Counter, Stopwatch & Timer (CST)

 In addition to the counter template from Redux, the app aims to add routes for a stopwatch and a timer like that of Google Pixel phone.
+The application is live [here](https://spradha1.github.io/cst).

 ## Installation & Deployment